Hiring for Soft Skills: Why Ask Behavioral Interview Questions?

 - Connections between competing interests.
 Managing conflict, collaborating and negotiating all depend on the ability to be assertive.
 Employees who can get their own needs met while also meeting the needs of their colleagues expand possibilities.

 - Connections between technology and humans.
 Interacting with technology and creating efficiencies through AI and automation requires employees to be tech savvy and nimble.
 Change is the only constant, so flexibility is essential.
 Making smart decisions about what to do and what to let machines do frees up employee time for higher-level, human touch work.

 When hiring new employees, look for people who make these kinds of connections and have the soft skills required to make more of these connections in the future.

 For employees already on your team or those coming in who need to develop soft skills, find resources that provide this kind of learning and encourage this mindset.
-This BrightTALK Channel provides free, on-demand presentations about building soft skills like conflict management, assertiveness, communication, creativity, and more.
-You can also check out this YouTube playlist for a series on critical thinking skills, including skills related to solving complex problems, judgment, decision-making, and cognitive flexibility.
+Start with this YouTube playlist for a series on critical thinking skills, including skills related to solving complex problems, judgment, decision-making, and cognitive flexibility.

 What Are the Benefits of Hiring for Soft Skills?

 Soft skills are not optional.
 Functional skills only take employees so far.

 That means you, as a manager, have two choices.

 You can train people and work internally to build soft skills.
 To do so, you’ll need assessment tools and trainers with expertise in communication, collaboration, critical thinking, emotional intelligence, and growth mindset.
 Individual coaching will also be needed to help employees form new habits and get comfortable with soft skills that don’t come naturally.
 If you prefer this option, send us an email because we can help!
 Frankly, though, this isn’t the best option.